How to reduce taxable income

 Next, think about where you’re keeping it.
 Consider products that might earn you a higher interest rate than a standard savings account, such as a certificate of deposit (CD) or money market account.

-If you have an emergency that requires a smaller amount of savings, you may want to think about using a home equity line of credit to pay for it.
-Taking on low-interest personal debt would be better than selling assets or using a credit card to cover an unexpected expense.
+If you have an emergency that requires a smaller amount of savings, you might also consider a home equity line of credit to pay for it.
+Speak with your banker to see what options may fit your needs.

 How much money you set aside for saving and investing, and how you choose to allocate it, should also reflect your goals and timeline.